Py0me/libruteforce/README.md

 # libruteforce
-Totally not a super powerful Bruteforcing library written in the extremely powerful language python.
+Totally not a super powerful Bruteforcing library written in the extremely powerful language Python.